Putin to dominate new Russian government

 WHO'S IN CHARGE?

-Career bureaucrat Anton Siluanov is expected to stay on as finance minister while Andrei Belousov should be promoted to economy minister, in a sign Putin wants to take control of the economy, traditionally the preserve of the prime minister.
+Should career bureaucrat Anton Siluanov stay on as finance minister and Andrei Belousov be promoted to economy minister, that would indicate that Putin wants to take personal control on the economy - traditionally the preserve of the prime minister.

 "They are making (forming a government) as conspiratorial as possible, and that doesn't sell well in this political climate," said Vladimir Frolov of government-relations firm LEFF Group.